Tailspin Tommy (serial)

 Tailspin Tommy is a 12-episode 1934 Universal film serial based on the Tailspin Tommy comic strip by Hal Forrest.
 Directed by Lew Landers and produced by Milton Gatzert, the serial was the 97th serial of the 137 released by that studio (and the 24th with sound).
 The plot of Tailspin Tommy concerns a conflict over a government airmail contract.

 Plot

 Two cargo airlines clash over a government mail contract.
 "Tailspin" Tommy (Maurice Murphy), a young mechanic, gets a job with Three Points Airlines, which wins the contract.
 Their opponents resort to sabotage in order to have the contract for themselves.
 Wade "Tiger" Taggart (John Davidson) becomes their enemy, a man who will do anything to stop the airline from doing business.

 After Tommy becomes a pilot, he prevents a runaway aircraft from crashing into a crowd of children, among other adventures that put him into the public eye.
-Eventually Taggert and his gang are brought to justice.
+Eventually Taggart and his gang are brought to justice.
 Tommy goes on to win a movie contract, and win the heart of his sweetheart Betty Lou Barnes (Patricia Farr).